balderdashy/sails-docs/concepts/Logging/Logging.md

 #### Notes
 + The default log level is "info".
 When your app's log level is set to "info", Sails logs limited information about the server/app's status.
-+ When building automated tests for your app, it is often helpful to set the log level to "error" or "silent".
++ When running automated tests for your app, it is often helpful to set the log level to "error" or "silent".
 + When the log level is set to "verbose", Sails logs Grunt output, as well as much more detailed information on the routes, models, hooks, etc. that were loaded.
 + When the log level is set to "silly", Sails outputs everything from "verbose" as well as internal information on which routes are being bound and other detailed framework lifecycle information, diagnostics, and implementation details.